-The people of Teotihuacan followed the common practice of breeding coyotes with dogs in order to achieve a strong, more resilient, and loyal, but temperamental protector.
+The people of Teotihuacan followed the common practice of breeding coyotes with dogs in order to achieve a strong, more resilient, and loyal, but a temperamental protector.

-For time immemorial, people have bred different species together to create a kind that reflected the qualities of both parent breeds, but being superior to both.
+For time immemorial, people have bred different species together to create a kind that reflected the qualities of both parent breeds but being superior to both.
 Within the dog family itself, we know of hundreds of breeds that have been crossbred in order to form a unique breed that mirrors its parents.
 We have the Labrador-Retriever mix, The Shar Pei-Pitbull Mix, and the Catahoula Dog-Bulldog mix, amongst others.
 But what happens when you take two entirely different species and mate them together?

 The result is an unprecedented, almost-mythical creature that gives rise to many legends, surprises many a soul, and raises many an eyebrow.
 Not to mention entirely questioning their existence.
 Enter, the Coydog―a hybrid mix between the coyote and the dog.
 Based on studies, it has been noted that this mix has existed for thousands of years.
 They are highly common in North America as melanistic coyotes that were likely to have been brought through the Bering Land Bridge 14,000 years ago.
 Pre-Columbian Mexicans purposefully bred Coydogs, as coyotes were considered sacred.
 It is hard to find a wild Coydog since the mating cycles of the coyotes is between January and March, whereas dogs tend to give birth in winter.

+It is important to note these animals are not recommended as pets.
 So, what are these magnificent animals like?
 Read on!

 CHARACTERISTICS OF THE COYOTE-DOG MIX